-- 1-1 + ' + (1f+ A dda an actionate at the annual la add_estimator(self, estimator) Adds an estimator to the ensemble. $calculate\fisher\information(self, x[,$ Calculates expected Fisher information matrices for ]) an ensemble of ScoreEstimator instances. $evaluate\log\likelihood(self[,])$ Estimates the log likelihood from each estima- tor and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_log_likelihood_ratio(self[, Estimates the log likelihood ratio from each esti- ]) mator and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between .1 them). evaluate_score(self[, estimator_weights,]) Estimates the score from each estimator and returns evaluate_score(self[, estimator_weights,]) evaluate_score(self[, estimator_weights,]) Estimates the score from each estimator and returns evaluate_score(self[, estimator_weights,]) load(self, folder) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them). load(self, folder) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them).
-Loads the estimator ensemble from a folder. load(self, folder) save(self, folder[, save_model]) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them).
-Loads the estimator ensemble from a folder.
-Saves the estimator ensemble to a folder.
+add_estimator(estimator) Adds an estimator to the ensemble. calculate_fisher_information(x[, theta,]) Calculates expected Fisher information matrices for an ensemble of ScoreEstimator instances. evaluate_log_likelihood([estimator_weights, Estimates the log likelihood from each estima- ]) tor and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_log_likelihood_ratio([]) Estimates the log likelihood ratio from each esti- mator and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_score([estimator_weights,]) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them). load(folder) Loads the estimator ensemble from a folder. save(folder[, save_model]) Saves the estimator ensemble to a folder. train_all(kwargs) Trains all estimators. train_one(i, kwargs) Trains an individual estimator.

-add\estimator (self, estimator)
+add\estimator(estimator)